Account on hold while they investigate: read this before you reply

 Should I respond if I don't know what I'm accused of?

 Respond to what the notice gives you: the date window.
 Confirm availability and that you have records for those days.
-Guessing at accusations in writing can only hurt; wait until the allegation is stated, then rebut it specifically.
+Guessing at accusations in writing can only hurt; wait until the allegation is stated, then answer it specifically.

 Will Uber tell me what the report says?